-The Applied Practice Module is a virtual portal and platform that connects students, preceptor, program coordinator and academic advisor communications.
+The Applied Practice Module is a virtual portal and platform that connects students, preceptor, program coordinator, and academic advisor communications.
 The module provides and securely stores electronic documentation related to each student’s Applied Practice.
 In addition, built within the module, students can find an inventory of past Applied Practice experiences to identify potential preceptors.
 The following are components of the module:

-Browse Past Experiences: When students log in into the Applied Practice module, they can click on the link “Browse Past Experiences” and use the search box and/or additional filters to identify entries related to their search criteria.
-Each entry comes from a student’s completed Applied Practice experience and it provides the name of the organization, preceptor’s contact information, dates of practice and other relevant information that provides context about each particular practice experience.
+Browse Past Experiences: When students log in to the Applied Practice module, they can click on the link “Browse Past Experiences” and use the search box and/or additional filters to identify entries related to their search criteria.
+Each entry comes from a student’s completed Applied Practice experience and it provides the name of the organization, preceptor’s contact information, dates of practice, and other relevant information that provides context about each particular practice experience.
 The purpose of this resource is for students to learn where other students have completed their practice and to potentially identify their preceptor.

 Competency Assessment Tool (CAT): Students conduct a Competency Assessment that helps them identify what competencies could be addressed during the Applied Practice.
 In addition, it presents them with all eligible competencies they can practice during their experience.
 Five competencies need to be selected and aligned with the project at the practice site.